ColetteDigio/WebServerLogAnalyzer/docs/future-implementation-ideas.md

 # Future plan:
-- If I were to given this exercise to start all over again:
+- If I were given this exercise a start over again:
 - start the app planning as REST API application, where the user can interact with the endpoints with tools such as Postman/ Insomnia
 - Using Spring framework to do all the magic